Bias-adjusted spectral clustering in multi-layer stochastic block models

-for the indicator function $\mathbbm{1}(\cdot)$, where the minimum is taken over all label permutations $\pi:\{1,...,K\}\mapsto\{1,...,K\}$.
-An estimator $\hat\theta$ is consistent if $n^{-1}d(\hat\theta,\theta)=o_P(1)$.
-We assume that the number of communities, $K$, is known.
+The assumption of a fixed common membership vector $\theta$ can be relaxed to each layer having its own membership vector but close to a common one.
+The theoretical consequence of this relaxation is discussed in \Cref{rem:varying_membership}, after the main theorem in \Cref{sec:consistency}.
+We assume that $K$ is known.
 The problem of selecting $K$ from the data is an important problem and will not be pursued in this paper.
 Further discussion will be given in \Cref{sec:disc}.

 When $L=1$, the community estimation problem for single-layer SBM is well-understood \citep{BickelC09,LeiR14,Abbe17}.
-If $K$ is fixed as a constant while $n\rightarrow\infty$, $\rho\rightarrow 0$ with balanced community sizes lower bounded by constant fractions of $n$, and $B$ is a constant matrix with distinct rows, then the community memberships can be estimated with vanishing error when $n\rho\rightarrow\infty$.
+If $K$ is fixed as a constant while $n\rightarrow\infty$, $\rho\rightarrow 0$ with balanced community sizes lower bounded by a constant fraction of $n$, and $B$ is a constant matrix with distinct rows, then the community memberships can be estimated with vanishing error when $n\rho\rightarrow\infty$.
 Practical estimators include variants of spectral clustering, message passing, and likelihood-based estimators.